openvinotoolkit/geti-sdk/notebooks/README.md

 3. Run `pip install -r requirements-notebooks.txt` to install the packages required to run the notebooks

-4. Create a `.env` file containing the login details for you Sonoma Creek instance, following the instructions in the [Credentials management](#credentials-management) box.
+4. Create a `.env` file containing the login details for your Sonoma Creek instance, following the instructions in the [Credentials management](#credentials-management) box.